-- O7-3.1 Continue to monitor and review the moderate income housing needs within the City. - O7-3.2 Expand the variety of housing opportunities, with a balance of housing styles and price points.
+- 07-3.1 Continue to monitor and review the moderate income housing needs within the City. - O7-3.2 Expand the variety of housing opportunities, with a balance of housing styles and price points.
 This might be accomplished through an expansion of zoning categories, or through the zoning ordinance allowing for greater flexibility in design, including lot sizes and setbacks.
-Density incentives might also be considered when based on quality development patterns. - O7-3.3 Review and modify as necessary, building codes and subdivision ordinances, and enforce those codes and ordinances to insure a high quality of residential housing for all economic strata of people. - O7-3.4 Allow rural development and develop policies that encourage connectivity.
+Density incentives might also be considered when based on quality development patterns. - O7-3.3 Review and modify as necessary, building codes and subdivision ordinances, and enforce those codes and ordinances to insure a high quality of residential housing for all economic strata of people.